mmkke/GMRI/README.md

 ### Check Distribution of Features

-The feature columns were plotted as histograms to visually assess the distributions.
+The feature columns were plotted as histograms to visually assess the Price and Volume distributions.

 <img src="figs/value_dist.png" width=800>
 <img src="figs/amount_dist.png" width=800>

-### Transform Value Features
+### Transform Volume Features

-The value columns appeared close to normally distributed.
+The Price columns appeared to be close to normally distributed.
 However, the quantity distributions appeared skewed so we implemented a log transformation to try to produce more normally distributed data.
 The results of that transformation can be seen below.

 <img src="figs/amount_log_dist.png" width=800>

 ### Set Time Frame

-We selected a timeframe of the 10 year period from 01/2014 to 01/2024.
+We selected a 10-year timeframe from 01/2014 to 01/2024.
 This timeframe was chosen to encompass all available data following the 2012 declaration of the Northeast Multispecies Groundfish Fishery as a fishery disaster area, which led to significant changes in Import trends.
-Our focus was specifically on trade and price dynamics from countries fishing in the Barents Sea within the post-2013 paradigm.
+Our focus was specifically on trade and price dynamics from countries fishing in the Barents Sea within the post-2013 paradigm which was highlighted by our EDA.

 ```python
 ### Set Time Frame